Frequently Asked Questions

 View the Transfer Credit Reevaluation and Preapproval page for more information regarding transfer credit.

 What steps do I take to get credit for an internship?

 Visit with the departmental office of your major.
-You will also need to sign up with the Career Center's office in Carrington Hall 309.
+You may visit the Career Center's office in Glass 276.
 Visit their website for more information.

 Where do I get information about graduate school?

 Go to Glass Hall 106 or call 417-836-5616 for information about the Master of Business Administration, the Master of Accountancy, or the Master of Science in Cybersecurity at Missouri State.
 For information on the Master of Health Administration go the Management Department in Glass 414.
 If you want information on non-Missouri State graduate schools, you may want to obtain information from the department of your major.